• Home

 • Tweet

 I have been very busy in the garden lately.
 This is one day’s worth of tomatoes!
-I will be using the small tomatoes in Oven Roasted Cherry Tomatoes for a party on Friday.
+I will be using the small tomatoes in Broiled Cherry Tomatoes for a party on Friday.
 The larger tomatoes were used this evening in Spaghetti Sauce.
 The spaghetti sauce calls for peeled tomatoes, so I thought I would share my tip for easily removing the skin.

 Tomato Peeling Tip